karsubhranshu/SQL_SystemTables_Shared/README.md

 sys.allocation_units.docx -> The Description About sys.allocation_units View in SQL Server

 sys.assembly_modules.docx -> The Description About sys.assembly_modules View in SQL Server

+sys.check_constraints.docx -> The Description About sys.check_constraints View in SQL Server